prebid/Prebid.js/modules/contxtfulRtdProvider.md

 }
 ```

-This module also integrates seamlessly with Google Ad Manager, ensuring that the `ReceptivityState` is available as early as possible in the ad serving process.con
+This module also integrates seamlessly with Google Ad Manager, ensuring that the `ReceptivityState` is available as early as possible in the ad serving process.